Standardbred: Harness racing

 Standardbreds are known for their skill in harness racing, being the fastest trotting horses in the world.
 Because of their speed, Standardbreds are often used to upgrade other breeds of harness racers around the world, such as the Orlov Trotter and French Trotter.
 In Australia, Canada, New Zealand, the United Kingdom, and the United States, races are held for both trotters and pacers.
-In continental Europe, all harness races are conducted between trotters.
-Major races for North American trotters include the Peter Haughton Memorial for two-year-olds, and the World Trotting Derby, Yonkers Trot, Hambletonian, and Kentucky Futurity for three-year-olds.
-The Hambletonian is sometimes referred to as the "Kentucky Derby of Harness Racing".
-The Trotting Triple Crown is made up of the Yonkers Trot, Hambletonian Stakes, and Kentucky Futurity.
+In continental Europe, all harness races are for trotters only.
+In 1968, New Zealand-bred Cardigan Bay became the first Standardbred horse ever to win US$1 million, and the ninth horse to do so worldwide—the first eight were Thoroughbreds.